Techieflo/HealTether-Assessment/README.md

 I built this project with performance, scalability, and best practices in mind.
 I ensured clean code and well-structured state management, making it easy to maintain and extend.
-Happy Coding! 🚀